Hunting Tanzania - The unspoilt wilderness areas of Tanzania make for some of the best big game hunting in Africa.

 - The minimum number of days (10, 16, 21/28) for a hunting safari is controlled by the Government and is based upon a certain list of species that may be hunted.

-- Shooting from a vehicle is not permitted.
+- Shooting an animal from a vehicle is not permitted.
+You must be over 200 metres from a vehicle when shooting an animal.

 - Hunting permits must be issued prior to the hunt commencing.